kuhlaid/jocoknow/README.md

 Review the documentation at https://docsearch.algolia.com/docs/legacy/run-your-own/ or https://docsearch.algolia.com/docs/legacy/config-file

-- First we need to log into Algolia and select or create the application we want to use (which in this case is JoCoKnow)
+- Log into Algolia and select or create the application we want to use (which in this case is JoCoKnow)
 - Next we need to create the index for this application and give the index a name
 - Next add an API needs the ACL addObject, editSettings and deleteIndex.

 the `Search-Only API Key` and copy that to our environment file.

 Here we will use the `.env.prod` file to define our APPLICATION_ID and API_KEY `docker run -it --env-file=.env.prod -e "CONFIG=$(cat jocoknow.config.json | jq -r tostring)" algolia/docsearch-scraper`